VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/order-management/order-details.md

 <img src="../../../assets/images/docs/payment-details.PNG" />

-* **Payment method**В - the way transaction was made through (credit cards, electronic money, purchase orders, international payment systems, and etc. according to the list of payment methods accepted in your store.
+* **Payment method** - the way transaction was made through (credit cards, electronic money, purchase orders, international payment systems, and etc. according to the list of payment methods accepted in your store.
-* **Transaction type**В - type of operation according to cash flow (credit, sale, refund, store bonuses accounting and etc.)
+* **Transaction type** - type of operation according to cash flow (credit, sale, refund, store bonuses accounting and etc.)
-* **Amount**В - the sum of transaction in applied currency.
+* **Amount** - the sum of transaction in applied currency.
-* **Status**В - the state of transaction (failed, completed, in progress and etc.)
+* **Status** - the state of transaction (failed, completed, in progress and etc.)

 Besides the list of transaction here you can find summary information with total order cost, paid sum and balance due.